GONE-Angel/Q-cogs/README.md

 Huge thanks to [Redjumpman](https://github.com/Redjumpman/) for being awesome and helping me with all problems I had!

-Slap cog:
+Emote cogs:
-Thanks to [HarukiGrande](https://github.com/HarukiGrande) for giving me the base of my slap cog!
+Thanks to [HarukiGrande](https://github.com/HarukiGrande) for giving me the base of my emote cogs!

 Red bot: